interglobalvision/text-adventure/story.md

 ##[13] Back space - North

 You are at the north end of the back space; the northwest corner of the gallery.
 On the north wall is a large PAINTING by Despina Stokou, and to the right of that a computer PRINT by Lee Mullican.
 On the wall to the right is a VIDEO by Miranda July and a pastel DRAWING by Ed Ruscha.
+To the SOUTH is more of the back space and the gallery.

 `> PAINTING`